mrboomer/vuecharged-template/README.md

 ### `./src/components`

-THe bulk of your work will reside here.
+The bulk of your work will reside here.
 The components folder is split up into two subfolders to help differentiate the type of component you write.

 The `container` folder should contain components that are concerned with _how things work_.